 The Bureau of Justice Assistance (BJA) website provides access to information about programs and efforts aimed at improving the justice system's response to people with mental illness.
 Following are examples of BJA-supported efforts:

-Finally, visit the Crime Prevention section of our site for additional publications and resources.
+Also see the Less Lethal Technologies section of our website for additional resources.